Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Model

 \subsection{Type Transitions}

 At every time step $t$, whether an individual transitions to high type or low type in the next time step depends primarily on whether they get admitted to college or not.

-\paragraph{Admitted Students} Each individual that goes to college transitions to a high type (independently of others) in the next time step with probability $p$, irrespective of their starting type or group membership.\footnote{To isolate disparities driven only by randomness and feedback effects, we assume that the groups are intrinsically identical.} Thus, $p$ can be perceived as the probability of success from going to college.
+\paragraph{Admitted Students} Each individual that goes to college transitions to a high type (independently of others) in the next time step with probability $p$, irrespective of their starting type or group membership\footnote{To isolate disparities driven by randomness and feedback effects, we assume that the groups are intrinsically identical, so college affects them identically.}.
+Thus, $p$ can be perceived as the probability of success from going to college.

 \paragraph{Rejected Students} The students who do not go to college can transition according to one of two models.
 The first model is called the ``Equal Advantage'' model, and considers situations where being part of the majority high-type group does not confer advantages to low-type agents: